Albany Creek

 Albany Creek is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on ABS population updates, the Albany Creek statistical area's population is estimated at around 17,527 as of Nov 2025.
-This reflects an increase of 1,142 people since the 2021 Census, which reported a population of 16,385 people.
-The change is inferred from AreaSearch's estimate of the resident population at 17,275 following examination of ABS data released in June 2024 and an additional 242 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,821 persons per square kilometer.
-Albany Creek's growth rate of 7.0% positions it within 0.2 percentage points of the SA3 area (7.2%).
-Population growth was primarily driven by overseas migration contributing approximately 51.0%.
+As per ABS population updates and AreaSearch validation for the suburb of Albany Creek, the estimated population as of February 2026 is around 17,536.
+This figure reflects an increase of 1,151 people (7.0%) since the 2021 Census, which recorded a population of 16,385.
+The change was inferred from AreaSearch's estimated resident population of 17,275 in June 2024 and an additional 245 validated new addresses since the Census date.
+This results in a density ratio of 1,822 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Albany Creek's growth rate of 7.0% positions it close to the SA3 area's growth rate of 7.4%.
+Overseas migration contributed approximately 51.0% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Future population trends anticipate lower quartile growth, with the Albany Creek (SA2) expected to expand by 811 persons to 2041, reflecting a gain of 3.2% over the 17 years.
+For projections, AreaSearch adopts ABS/Geoscience Australia data for each SA2 area released in 2024 using a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are used, with proportional growth weightings applied for age cohorts.
+Future demographic trends anticipate lower quartile growth in Australian statistical areas, with Albany Creek expected to expand by 811 persons to reach a total population of around 18,347 by the year 2041, reflecting an overall gain of approximately 3.1% over the 17-year period.

 Frequently Asked Questions - Population